kalyan-allada/predict_sales/README.md

 - **predict_sales.py** : Script which does the actual predictions
 - **sales.csv** : Output of the predict_sales.py script containing actual sales
 - **README.md** : You are reading this file
 - **data** : This is the data folder, not included here.
-The data can be downloaded from [here](https://www.kaggle.com/c/rossmann-store-sales/data).
+The data can be downloaded from this [link](https://www.kaggle.com/c/rossmann-store-sales/data).
 A description of the data fields are also present at this link.